Chiral and flavor oscillations in a hyperentangled neutrino state: CCR for a lepton-antineutrino pair

 \section{CCR for a lepton-antineutrino pair}

 Weak interactions produce particles with a well definite chirality (left-chiral for leptons and right chiral for antileptons).
-If the momenta of the emitted particles are comparable with their mass, according to the time evolution of Dirac bispinors, chiral oscillations occur, as we discussed briefly in the last section.
+Since each particle is initially in a well defined chiral states, the dynamics under the free Dirac equation will induce chiral oscillations.
 In \cite{R18}, it was shown that chiral oscillations can modify the spin correlations shared in a lepton-antineutrino pair produced by a pion decay.
 Nevertheless, the antineutrino also undergoes flavor oscillations, which can affect the distribution of quantum correlations in other partitions of the system, as we described in the last section.
 We now characterize such interplay between quantum correlations in lepton-antineutrino pair by means of the CCRs.